everypolitician/everypolitician/about.md

 easy to [track what those politicians say](http://sayit.poplus.org/), or for citizens to [send public messages to them](http://writeit.poplus.org/).

-As we collect more data from more countries, all in the same format, more and more tools will become possible.
+As data becomes available from more countries, all in the same format, more and more tools will become possible.

 ## Find out more